 How to Disinfect Your Car Interiors

-But car and truck interiors are known for getting grimy during normal times; these days, your car is likely the first thing you touch immediately after you’ve been in public.
-And that means in addition to sanitizing your hands before you get into your vehicle, it’s a wise move to learn the basics about how to give your vinyl, leatherette and leather a car detailing-level of cleaning.
+Your car is likely the first thing you touch immediately after you’ve been in public.
+That means it’s a wise move to learn the basics about how to give your vinyl, leatherette and genuine leather a car detailing-level of cleaning.

-For leather seats, leather steering wheels, and anything else leather in your car, it’s best to disinfect with a mild cleaner like Leather Honey leather cleaner.
+For leather car seats, leather steering wheels, and anything else leather in your car, it’s best to disinfect with a mild cleaner like Leather Honey Leather Cleaner.
 This leather cleaner is strong enough to clean your leather thoroughly, but gentle enough to protect it from overdrying.
 Start by vacuuming your interior to remove loose dirt, dust and crumbs, then gently wipe down the leather seats with the cleaner and a lint-free cloth.

-After you’ve thoroughly cleaned the car and allowed the leather to dry completely, you’ll want to apply leather conditioner, which will restore leather with the moisture that it naturally loses over time and protect the leather from dirt, spills and dryness.
+After you’ve thoroughly cleaned the car and allowed the leather to dry completely, you’ll want to apply leather conditioner, like our Leather Honey Leather Conditioner.
+It will restore the moisture that has been naturally lost over time and protect the leather seats from dirt, spills and dryness.

 What not to use to disinfect your car's leather